How To Love Who You Are: Embracing Your Feelings And Practice Self Love

 Studies show that mindfulness and meditation, in particular, can be highly effective in increasing self-compassion and self-love.

 Having self-love doesn't necessarily mean you feel happy with yourself 100% of the time or never feel frustrated or disappointed with your actions or behavior.
-There are times when you may feel let down or unhappy with how someone you love behaves, and the same may happen with yourself.
+There are times when you may feel feel bad or unhappy with how someone you love behaves, and the same may happen with yourself.

 For example, if you react with anger and reject anyone in your life who ever makes a mistake, it could be challenging to maintain any relationship with them over the long term.
 The same may apply to you.
-Self-love can mean working on self-growth while still validating your feelings and eventually forgiving yourself for any mistakes.
+Self-love can mean working on self-growth and cultivating self-love while still validating your feelings and eventually forgiving yourself when you make mistakes.

 iStock

 Plentiful academic research has been done on the topics of self-esteem and self-love.
-Studies suggest that the two concepts relate to happiness—even in times of stress—and that low levels of these qualities can sometimes be associated with conditions like depression.
+Studies suggest that the two concepts relate to happiness—even in times of stress—and that low levels of these qualities can sometimes be associated with conditions like depression or negative feelings.

 One review of studies on this topic concludes that higher self-esteem "helps individuals adapt to and succeed in various life domains, including having more satisfying relationships, performing better at school and work, enjoying improved mental and physical health, and refraining from anti-social behavior."

-For people with lower levels of self-esteem and self-love, working to increase these measures can have a range of positive effects on their lives.
+For people with lower levels of self-esteem and self-love, working to develop self love can have a range of positive effects on their lives.

 If you're learning to love yourself more, what can you do?
 There are several strategies you can try to potentially enjoy better life outcomes.
 It may be worth noting that, like many skills and abilities, it can often take commitment to regular practice to start seeing results.